mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

   "...actions consist of chains of operations, which are well-defined habitual routines used as answers to conditions faced during the performing of the action.
 Initially each operation is a conscious action, consisting of both the orientation and execution phases, but when the corresponding model is good enough and the action has been practiced long enough, the orientation phase will fade and the action will be collapsed into an operation, which is much more fluent." [@kuutti_activity_1995]

-As previously explored, activity systems can be viewed on different levels of ?
+As previously explored, activity systems can be viewed on different levels of abstraction.

-To explore this in the present context, I list some bullet points with examples followed by a commentary;

-- **Activity:** Implementing a game design pattern - e.g. adding keys and doors pattern
-- **Action:** Creating a graphical asset of a key and adding this to the level design
-- **Operation:** Exporting the graphical asset as a suitable file format from graphical design tool and uploading it to the code authoring tool.

-**Commentary:**
-In this example, while the final an operation for some participants it would be a more conscious process, for others it has become second nature.
-To illustrate this take this interaction between parent Mi and child Ne.
+As a common example the process of "getting it in the game".

     Mi continues to do solo design using the Piskel graphical too.
 She encounters a design problem.
 When erasing a part of the design she gets rid of background colour.
     Mi asks for help from partner but receives misleading advice which does not help her progress.